yii2-extensions/localeurls/docs/examples.md

 final class SiteController extends Controller
 {
-    // URLs are automatically localized based on current language public function actionIndex(): string
+    // URLs are automatically localized based on the current language public function actionIndex(): string
     {
         // /en/ (if current language is 'en')